 You know, everybody was warned the dossier was Clinton bought and paid for, that Steele was invested in hating Trump and Trump losing.

-And we learned that the Steele's getting paid from a Russian oligarch, the FBI, Hillary's campaign, and the DNC.
+And we learned that Steele's getting paid from a Russian oligarch, the FBI, Hillary's campaign, and the DNC.

 Wow.

-And there's even now questions about whether by Devin Nunes, he wants to know who actually wrote the dossier.
+And there's even now questions about whether, by Devin Nunes, he wants to know who actually wrote the dossier.

 He has questions about who did.